 The Going to Boston dice game is so fun and easy to learn, your family will be delighted to add it onto your list of favorite dice games.
 Going to Boston is traditionally played for stakes, but it is not strictly necessary.
 Of course, we simply play with chips or tokens–high stakes indeed!

 Keep reading for the full instructions, plus my tips for making game play extra fun.
-At the bottom of the post you can download instructions, if you want!
+At the bottom of the post you can get free, printable instructions, if you want!
 (Note: this post includes affiliate links which may earn commission.)

 How to Play Going to Boston

 - 3 dice.
 The more colorful the better.
 We love these vintage-colored dice and kids love to have their own color while playing.